• Home

 What's driving the price surge

-Here's the thing: this isn't speculation pulled from thin air.
+This isn't speculation pulled from thin air.
 Sony already moved the needle by raising PS5 prices in multiple markets, signaling that the company is willing to pass rising hardware costs directly to consumers.
 Component costs, including memory, custom silicon, and advanced cooling systems, have climbed sharply.
 The same inflationary pressure hitting PC GPU prices is hitting console manufacturing.

 The $999 number nobody wants to say out loud